 Christmas is my favourite holiday of the year.
 I love everything about it, but I especially love putting up the Christmas tree and keeping those little family traditions going.
 Another thing I love about this time of year is watching Christmas movies.
 So I thought I’d share some of my favourite Christmas movies with you.

 This is probably a favourite for most people.
 It’s a classic and with an appearance from the great John Candy you just can’t go wrong with this one.
 Home Alone is the movie I remember the most from my childhood.
 I would even search the TV guide magazine weeks before Christmas to see when it was going to be on.
 It’s not Christmas without watching Home Alone.

 Home Alone: Lost in New York

 Another Christmas classic in my eyes.
-I credit this movie with creating my love for New York and what ultimately spurred me on to visit New York last Christmas.
+I credit this movie to creating my love for New York and what ultimately spurred me on to visit New York at Christmas.
 The Rockefeller Christmas tree, Central Park ice-skating, The Plaza hotel are just some of the things from this movie that symbolises Christmas in NYC.
-You can read about my Christmas New York experience here, here, here and here.

 National Lampoons: Christmas Vacation